mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 where $f(x)$ is $X$'s density function (see [part 2](https://mbernste.github.io/posts/measure_theory_2/) of this series for a description of a density function).

-Both of these definitions carry the same intuition -- that is, to compute the expectation of $X$ we take a weighted-average of all of the values of the random variable where the weights correspond to how likely that value is.
+Both of these definitions carry the same intuition -- that is, to compute the expectation of $X$ we take a weighted-average of all of the values of the random variable where the weights correspond to how likely each value is.
 Can we unify these two definitions using our new measure-theoretic definition for a random variable?

 Expectation
 ---------